ON THE WRIST: Omega Speedmaster FOIS

-The Omega Speedmaster, known as the Moon Watch is a timepiece that’s a must-have for anyone’s collection.
-Little did I know it was actually first made for motorsport time keeping before it became NASA’s space certified watch to this date.
-As appealing as those facts are, we are not visiting the moon anytime soon and the first Omega in space worn by spaceman Wally Schirra, not Neil Armstrong.
+The Omega Speedmaster, known as the Moon Watch is a timepiece that’s a must-have in anyone’s collection.
+Little did I know it was actually first made for motorsport timekeeping before it became NASA’s space certified watch to this date.
+As appealing as those facts are, we are not visiting the moon anytime soon while the first Omega in space was worn by spaceman Wally Schirra, not Neil Armstrong.

 " No watch has this much degree of pedigree and panache "

-The FOIS is one of my favourite pieces in the collection if not the most.
-That should be taken lightly because it is only natural for me to be drawn to the Speedmaster as I've wanted to be an astronaut when I was a child.
-As far as childhood dreams go, they don’t always take flight thus owning a moonwatch is probably the closest thing to being a spaceman.
-The Speedmaster mirage is like how people picture themselves as James Bond when they drive an Aston Martin.
-That’ll do, at least for now.
+The FOIS is one of my favourite pieces in the collection, if not the most.
+That should be taken lightly because it is only natural for me to be drawn to the Speedmaster as I've wanted to be an astronaut since childhood.
+As far as dreams go, they don’t always take flight thus owning a moonwatch is probably the closest thing to being a spaceman.
+The Speedmaster mirage is like how people picture themselves as James Bond while driving an Aston Martin.
+That’ll do for me, at least for now.